PadmavathiRDev/backend-project/README.md

-# Backend Project
+# Website Builder Application— Backend Project

 A RESTful backend application built using Node.js, Express.js and MongoDB.

+A backend service for a no-code, drag-and-drop website builder.
-This project provides backend APIs for authentication, payments, invoices, blogging and website-builder functionality.
+The application provides APIs for user authentication, project management, builder blocks, payments, invoices and blogging.

+The backend integrates MongoDB for data persistence, Razorpay for payments, and AWS S3 for image storage.

 ## Features